nasa-raspberry-si/evaluation/docs/evaluation_protocol.md

     - `intent-element-1`: A `intent-description` in English about the expected behavior from the target system and an `intent-formula` that determines the extent to which the target system maintained the expected behavior, by precisely measuring `deviations from the specified intent` (`intent-element-1-sympy-formula.txt`).
     - `intent-element-2`: A `description` in English and a `formula` that determines the extent to which the target system is successfully maintaining intent as defined in the description of `intent-element-2` (`intent-element-2-sympy-formula.txt`).
     - `intent-element-3`: A `description` in English and a `formula` that determines the extent to which the target system is successfully maintaining intent as defined in the description of `intent-element-1` (`intent-element-3-sympy-formula.txt`).
-- Test configuration: `test-config`:[`any-other-test-level-configuration-options`]: Any information that may be required to run the test.
+- Test configuration: `test-config`:[`any-other-test-level-configuration-options`]: The list of configuration parameters as information that may be required to run the test.
 For example, the time and the frequency of the faults injected into the target system.

-We will use the [autonomy evaluation criteria](./evaluation-criteria.md) and the task-specific evaluation criteria provided by NASA [1] to formulate the intent expression in terms of symbolic formula.
+We will use the [autonomy evaluation criteria](./evaluation_criteria.md) and the task-specific evaluation criteria provided by NASA [1] to formulate the intent expression in terms of symbolic formula.

 We collect the information about test case execution in the following format.